 non-payment of bills.
 Thirty-five children were affected.

-estimated that Public Service could produce electricity to supply the
+that Public Service could produce electricity to supply the apartment

-apartment house for one month at a cost of $2.
-The charge is $22, he
+house for one month at a cost of $2.
+The charge is $22, he said.

-described advantages of a municipal electric plant, for which more than
+advantages of a municipal electric plant, for which more than 11,000

-petitions circulated by the association and civic congress.
-He compared
+circulated by the association and civic congress.
+He compared this

-this city's tax rate and assessments with those of Jacksonville, Fla.,
+city's tax rate and assessments with those of Jacksonville, Fla., and

 light and power plant in 1932.

-campaign to further sentiment in favor of the municipal plant idea is
+further sentiment in favor of the municipal plant idea is being

 A staff of speakers is being enrolled.